BYU-PCCL/partisanbrain/partisanbrain/emotions/README.md

   - SHOULD BE RUN ON GPU
 - `generate_output.py` is for generating output sentences based on an input prompt and manipulated neurons
   - SHOULD BE RUN ON GPU
-- `sentiment_analysis.py` is for analyzing the sentiment of our model generated senteces
+- `sentiment_analysis.py` is for analyzing the sentiment of our model-generated sentences
   - Designed to work with the output from `generate_output.py`

 ## Tips for Next Steps